Arriva: Bus

+In May 2013, Arriva entered the Serbian bus market with the purchase of Veolia Transport Central Europe (Veolia Transport Litas in Požarevac and Veolia Transport Luv in Belgrade) with 250 buses.
+In January 2015, Arriva commenced operating bus services in Niš with 33 buses.
+In 2023, Arriva was rebranded as Mobilitas, which was later in the year sold to Mutares.

 Sweden

+Arriva operated in Sweden until 2022, when it sold its Swedish operations to the Finnish state-owned VR Group, and was rebranded as VR Sverige.

 Bus

 Arriva operated bus lines in southern Sweden/The Skåne Region from 1997 when it purchased Unibus of Denmark.

-Arriva operated bus lines in certain municipalities in the Stockholm County: Sigtuna Municipality, Upplands Väsby Municipality and Vallentuna Municipality from the 1st of March 2009 until the 21st of June 2019.
-In Ekerö Municipality, traffic started on the 1st of March 2009 however Arriva won this contract again in 2019.
+Arriva operated bus lines in certain municipalities in the Stockholm County: Sigtuna Municipality, Upplands Väsby Municipality and Vallentuna Municipality from 1 March 2009 until 21 June 2019.
+In Ekerö Municipality, traffic started on 1 March 2009 however Arriva won this contract again in 2019.
 The E32 contract which was procured in 2019 had three contesters Arriva who came on first place, Nobina who came on second place and Transdev who came on third place.
-In August 2012 Arriva began operation in western Stockholm with 255 buses under a 12-year contract with the regional transport authority.
+In August 2012, Arriva began operation in western Stockholm with 255 buses under a 12-year contract with the regional transport authority.
 In January 2013 a further 229 buses were added.

 When Arriva took over the Roslagen Light Rail and bus traffic in the Roslagen area of Stockholm, there was total chaos.
 Arriva's failure to follow the contract resulted in a fine of 174 million kronor.

 Arriva operated services in the Halland Region from June 2010, partly taking over services from Swebus.
 In July 2022, Arriva sold all of its Swedish bus operations to VR Group with 800 buses.

 Train

 In June 2007, Arriva won a nine-year franchise for the Pågatåg regional rail services in Skåne County, south Sweden.

-In 2009, Arriva expanded its rail operations in the country with a new contract operating the Kinnekulletåget between Göteborg and Örebro.
+During 2009, Arriva expanded its rail operations in the country with a new contract operating the Kinnekulletåget between Göteborg and Örebro.

 In December 2010, DB Regio Sverige AB started to operate regional trains in Östgötapendeln.
 In November 2011, the company was renamed Arriva Östgötapendeln AB.

-From August 2012, Arriva has operated the Stockholm light rail systems Cross Light Rail, Nockeby Light Rail, Lidingoe Light Rail and Saltsjoe Light Rail.
-In January 2013, Arriva commenced operating the Roslagen Light Rail in the north of Stockholm.
-In July 2022, Arriva sold all of its Swedish rail operations to VR Group with 238 trains.
+From August 2012, Arriva has operated the Stockholm light rail systems Tvärbanan light rail, Nockebybanan light rail, Lidingöbanan light rail, and Saltsjöbanan railway.
+In January 2013, Arriva commenced operating the Roslagsbanan railway in the north of Stockholm.
+In July 2022, Arriva sold all of its Swedish rail operations to the Finnish state-owned VR Group with 238 trains.